frauler/BorgReserveCopy/README.md

 # BorgReserveCopy

-Utility to make a reserve copy of a directory on a server, using termux
+Utility to make a reserve copy of a directory on a server, using Termux and borg

 Requirments:
 - Termux API